trozamon/hadmin/README.markdown

 ## Helping out
 On the off chance that you've stumbled on this project and want to contribute, that's fantastic.
-It's pretty open-ended, but the structure will be nailed down within a few months.
+You can help in any way you see fit, whether that is refactoring, adding features, writing tests, writing documentation, or testing it out on a cluster.